alper111/CMPE260-2020-PrologProject/README.md

 7. `python clean_albums.py`
 8. `python clean_artists.py`

-In order to make calls to Spotify API, you will need a token which can be obtained by registering an application to Spotify API.
+In order to make calls to Spotify API, you will need a token that can be obtained by registering an application to Spotify API.
 Look for the details [https://developer.spotify.com/documentation/web-api/](https://developer.spotify.com/documentation/web-api/)

 You can truncate albums and tracks using `truncate.py` if you want your knowledge base to be small.